 LastPass’ toolbar icon in my browsers used a glaring red color; a color normally reserved to indicate that something is broken or requires your attention.
 Bitwarden’s calm blue icon is less alarming and I subjectively strongly prefer it over LastPass’ icon.
 I’ve also found that Bitwarden displays error messages in situations were LastPass would just silently fail to perform the requested operation.

 LastPass is a proprietary software and service.
-You have to rely on their infrastructure and will to continue operating the service without interference.
+You’ve to rely on their infrastructure and will to continue operating the service without interference.

 Self-hosted instances of Bitwarden isn’t an after-thought either as the company behind it considered self-hosting a “first-class feature”.
 I’ve yet to dig into this in more detail, but I expect that I’ll look into hosting it for myself with time.

 As a developer, I also value the ability to inspect their code and suggest changes when I encounter bugs.
-I’ve not really ran into anything that have needed my attention in Bitwarden, but I like knowing that I have the option to fix it myself.
+I haven’t ran into anything that have needed my attention in Bitwarden, but I like knowing that I’ve the option to fix it myself.
 I’ve submitted quite a few concrete bugs and even suggested patches to LastPass through their support form, but they’ve always preferred to leave the bug unresolved in their browser extensions for years instead.

 I don’t have the time nor ability to evaluate exactly how secure or insecure any password manager is compared to another.
-However, I have noted a few things of interest.
+However, I’ve noted a few things of interest.

 There hasn’t been a full independent security review of Bitwarden yet.
 The code is open and anyone can look at it, and hopefully it will be “the good guys” who’ll find any potential security vulnerabilities and report the issues to Bitwarden.
 The probability of that happening is much greater than with a proprietary product; seeing how everyone has access to Bitwarden’s source code.